What is an educational assessment?

 Does your child sometimes have trouble with Dutch or is he/she able to express him- or herself better in English?
 No problem, we take this into account.
 Some parts of the assessment are not linguistic and instructions can also be given in English.

 Families who have been back in the Netherlands for a while, or have never left, can also make use of the educational assessment.
 The report can help a school and your child to better understand the way of learning and the educational level that is most appropriate for them.
 This is useful, for example, if advice must be given for secondary education.

 When conducting a complete educational assessment, we look at various aspects: results and reports from the current school and the results of an educational (language skills and numeracy skills) and intelligence assessment.
 The assessments take place at our office in Leende (Eindhoven region) where we have set up special test rooms.
 We understand that in some situations it is difficult to get to our office.
 We will then look at options for conducting the assessment remotely.

 If necessary, we can do the educational tests online in advance, so that during the assessment day the focus is on the intelligence tests and any additional tests if necessary.
 The day often starts at 9 a.m. and ends at 3 p.m. at the latest.
 Our researcher is experienced in working with children of all ages and will welcome you and your child.
-Together you will start the day, there is time for question from you or your child.
-After that your child start goed with one of the researchers for the tests.
-There will be plenty of time for breaks and relaxation, so we get a good understanding of your child’s capabilities.
+During the day your child will be guided by the researcher and there will be plenty of time for breaks and relaxation.
 Two researchers are always involved, so that we can draw up solid advice from different perspectives.